Air strike on Niger village kills up to 30

-The strike yesterday came with Niger involved in a regional offensive in the area against Nigeria-based Boko Haram fighters, who have waged a brutal six-year insurgency that has killed over 13,000 people.
+The strike on Tuesday came with Niger involved in a regional offensive in the area against Nigeria-based Boko Haram fighters, who have waged a brutal six-year insurgency that has killed over 13,000 people.

 "The victims were residents attending a mourning ceremony for a prefecture official," said a humanitarian source, who added 20-30 people were killed in the attack near the mosque in Abadam.